Elkins Estate

-Elstowe Manor was built in 1898 at the location where "Needles", the former family summer home of William L. Elkins, had stood.
-Elkins, a Philadelphia businessman, was integral in the formation of the Pennsylvania Railroad Company and the Philadelphia Rapid Transit Company, the forerunner of SEPTA.
+Elstowe Manor was built in 1898 for William L. Elkins at the location where "Needles", the former summer home of the Elkins family, had stood.
+Elkins was a Philadelphia businessman who was integral in the formation of the Pennsylvania Railroad Company and the Philadelphia Rapid Transit Company, the forerunner of SEPTA.

 Elstowe Manor

-The 45-room manor was built in the style of Italian High Renaissance.
+The 45-room mansion was built in the style of the Italian High Renaissance.
 The unique interior features, such as the ornately carved wood and gilded molding, marble columns and accents, frescoed ceilings, gargoyles and the like, were crafted in Europe and shipped to the United States, where they were assembled on site.
-The interior was designed by renowned French interior decor experts Allard et Fils, which accounts for the distinctly French feel in some of the rooms.
-The home is anchored on either side by a large library and drawing-room.
-Between these are two wings, one containing a breakfast room and dining room and the other a billiard room and den, with a separate wing leading to a large gallery.
+The interior was designed by renowned French interior-decor experts Allard et Fils, which accounts for the distinctly French feel in some of the rooms.

+The home is anchored on either side by a large library and a drawing room.
+Between these are two wings, one containing a breakfast room and dining room, and the other a billiard room and den, with a separate wing leading to a large gallery.
 These wings all lead to a grand staircase in the center of the house.

-The second floor has nine bedrooms, three dressing rooms, and seven baths.
-The third floor and raised basement are servant quarters.
-With the mansion, Trumbauer also designed the wrought-iron gates at the entrance to the estate along with a small gatehouse, a powerhouse, and an eight-car garage.
+The second floor has nine bedrooms, three dressing rooms, and seven bathrooms.
+The third floor and raised basement were servant quarters.
+Along with the mansion, Trumbauer also designed the wrought-iron gates at the entrance to the estate, as well as a small gatehouse, a powerhouse, and an eight-car garage.

 Chelten House

-In 1896, Elkins commissioned Trumbauer to build a home on the estate for his son, George W. Elkins.
-This mansion, Chelten House, was built in the Elizabethan style.
-The house was situated on a large, balustraded terrace which allows for outdoor living space.
-The first floor of the house is built of local Wissahickon schist, while the second and third floors are half-timbered with panels of pebbledash.
-The interior space is fashioned with a stuccoed Gothic tracery ceiling with Tudor-style paneling.
+In 1896, Elkins commissioned Trumbauer to design a home on the estate for his elder son, George W. Elkins.
+This mansion, named Chelten House, was built in the Elizabethan style.
+The home was situated on a large, balustraded terrace, which allowed for outdoor living space.

+The first floor of the house is built of local Wissahickon schist, while the second and third floors are half-timbered, with panels of pebbledash.
+The interior space is fashioned with Tudor-style paneling and a Gothic-tracery ceiling made of stucco.
 Stables are located directly behind the house.